Shadkoech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 SHELL I/O REDIRECTIONS

-echo "Hello, World" | cat -e -> Prints “Hello, World”, followed by a new line to the standard output.
+echo "Hello, World" -> Prints “Hello, World”, followed by a new line to the standard output. echo "\"(Ôo)'" -> displays a confused smiley